Whistleblowing

 Lantero collects your personal data for the duration of the case.
 What is stored is name, e-mail address and phone number.
 When the case is closed, all information is deleted from the encrypted servers located at GleSYS in Falkenberg and/or Stockholm.
 You always have the right, according to GDPR, to request to see what information is stored and request to delete information about you and your identity, under certain conditions.

-If you want to report a grievance, use the link via the button below, or call 020-899 433 if you want to submit your case verbally.
+If you want to report a grievance, use the link via the button below, or call 020-899 433 if you want to submit your report verbally.